wso2/docs-is/en/docs/fragments/fb-review.md

 !!!	info "About accessing the app"
-	The app is not available to general public yet.
-To make to app available to every Facebook user, you have to submit the app for review.
+	The app is not available to the general public yet.
+To make the app available to every Facebook user, you have to submit the app for review.
 After a review, Facebook makes the app available to every Facebook user.
 You can find more information on the review process by clicking on **App